ohnooo/P5-1_Map-API/README.md

 Either clone the repository using GIT, or use the download ZIP link on the right hand side of the screen.
 Double click the index.html file.
 You need to have a working internet connection for the app to work because it draws information from Google Maps and New York Times.

-Alternatively, you can simply view the project here: http://ohnooo.github.io/P5-1_Map-API/

 #### Credits & Resources
 http://knockoutjs.com/documentation/observableArrays.html
 https://developers.google.com/maps/documentation/javascript/markers